KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 changes you made beyond the make system and the files listed above under [Porting](#porting).
 Your summary should explain which files you changed, the nature of the changes, and why it was necessary to change them.
-If you are applying for a waiver for any change you made, describe it and reference the relevant bug report numbers.
+If you are applying for a waiver for any change you made, include a reference to the bug report containing the waiver request.
+[Fully-qualified links](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) to bug reports are highly recommended.

 Absence of any of these files (except the optional `PRODUCTS-<adopter>` file) from the package will invalidate the submission.
 Presence of extraneous files